 They've been around WordPress for a very long time, and you can rest assured that they've probably got an article (or ten) about any topic you might dream of related to WordPress.
 They publish excellent WordPress articles, which you'll be doing yourself a disfavor if you don't follow them.

 Of course, they provide plenty of excellent WordPress plugins which are very mature.
-Incidentally, we also blog here ;-)
+Incidentally, we also (used) to blog here ;-)

 iThemes is a commercial company based around the WordPress ecosystem.